stevenlriv/php-skit/README.md

 - src/: all php files required for the toolset to work
 - index.php: web server router

+### MySQL Structure

+Primary Database

+- users:
+        - status:
+                - 1: active users
+        - refered_by: id user that refered this person
+- users_meta: metadata for the users
+        - cookies_track: used to track messages hidden showed to users
+        - time_zone: users time zone
+        - profile_bio
+        - profile_image
+        - email_verified: used to verify the user email verification on demand
+        - phone_number_verified: used to get the status of the user phone verification on demand
+- configs: script configuration that could be updated using an UI in the frontend
+- crons: cronjobs created

+Secondary Database

+- records: records any data action in the script.
+This section is added to the secondary database to avoid data load in the first one.

 ### For an API Project you will need to remove

 - Folders